 Effective Dates and ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments - Credit Losses ("ASU 2019-10"), and in March 2022, the FASB issued Accounting Standard Update 2022-02, Financial Instruments - Credit Losses: Troubled Debt Restructurings and Vintage Disclosures ("ASU 2022-02"), to provide further clarifications on certain aspects of ASU 2016-13 and to extend the nonpublic entity effective date of ASU 2016-13.
-The changes (as amended) are effective for the Company for annual and interim periods in fiscal years beginning after December 15, 2022.
+The changes (as amended) are effective common stockholders for the Company for annual and interim periods in fiscal years beginning after December 15, 2022.
 An entity may early adopt ASU 2016-13, as amended, for annual and interim periods in fiscal years beginning after December 15, 2018.
 ASU 2016-13 introduced a new forward-looking approach, based on expected losses, to estimate credit losses on certain types of financial instruments, including receivables, contract assets and held-to-maturity debt securities, which requires the Company to incorporate considerations of historical information, current information and reasonable and supportable forecasts.
 ASU 2016-13 also expands disclosure requirements.

-The Company adopted the ASU 2016-13, as amended, effective January 1, 2023, using the modified retrospective approach, which resulted in changes to the Company's accounting policies for accounts receivables.
+The Company adopted the ASU 2016-13, as amended, effective January 1, 2023, which resulted in changes to the Company's accounting policies for accounts receivables.
 Upon adoption of ASU 2016-13, the Company evaluated accounts receivables on a collective (i.e., portfolio) basis when similar risk characteristics were shared.
-The adoption of this standard did not have a material impact on our consolidated financial statements and there was no allowance for credit losses recorded as of June 30, 2023 and December 31, 2022 September 30, 2023.
+The adoption of this standard did not have a material impact on our consolidated financial statements and there was no allowance for credit losses recorded as of September 30, 2023, presented.

-Recently Issued Accounting Standards
+Recently Issued and Adopted Accounting Standards

 In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies accounting for convertible instruments by removing major separation models required under current U.S. GAAP.
 ASU 2020-06 also removes certain settlement conditions that are required for equity-linked contracts to qualify for the derivative scope exception and it also simplifies the diluted earnings per share calculation in certain areas.
 The new standard is effective for the Company beginning January 1, 2024.
-The Company is currently evaluating the effect of ASU 2020-06 on the Company's consolidated financial statements and related disclosures.
+The Company is currently evaluating the effect adoption of ASU 2020-06 this standard did not have a material impact on the Company's our condensed financial statements and related disclosures, as of March 31, 2024.

-In October 2021, the FASB issued ASU 2021-08, Business Combinations: Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08").
+In October 2021, the FASB issued ASU 2021-08, Business Combinations: Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08").
 Under ASU 2021-08, an acquirer must recognize, and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC 606, Revenue from Contract with Customers ("ASC 606").
 The guidance is effective for interim and annual periods beginning after December 15, 2023, with early adoption permitted.
-The Company will adopt ASU 2021-08 on January 1, 2024 on a prospective basis.
-The Company does not expect the adoption of this standard to have a material impact on the Company's consolidated financial statements and related disclosures.
+The Company will adopt adopted ASU 2021-08 on January 1, 2024 on a prospective basis.